Shodago Baba Ji

-Leading South African cricketer Hashim Amla was also a devotee of him.
-He accompanied Javed Afridi, owner of Peshawar Zalmi, to Charsadda and met Shodago Babaji.
+Notably, South African cricketer Hashim Amla was among his devotees and visited him in Charsadda alongside Javed Afridi, the owner of Peshawar Zalmi.

 Death

-He died on 24 December 2021 at the age of 109 in Charsadda.
+He died on 24 December 2021 aged 109 in Charsadda.
 He was buried in his ancestral cemetery in the Shodago Sherpao area.
 The funeral prayer was attended by a large number of students from Khyber Pakhtunkhwa, Punjab and other parts of the country, leaders of political parties, locals and government officials.
 Khyber Pakhtunkhwa Chief Minister Mahmood Khan, Aftab Sherpao and others expressed grief over the death.